magesh-technovator/Text_Classification_Deep_Learning_Pytorch/README.md

-# Text_Classification_Deep_Learning_Pytorch
+# Multi-Class_Text_Classification_Deep_Learning_Pytorch
-This repository consists of various deep learning based text classification models.
-It's more of a plug and play type.
-Designed in a way that you can customise these projects with little or no efforts on custom datasets.
+This repository contains various deep learning based multi-class text classification models applied on AG_news Dataset.<br /> It's more of a plug and play type.
+Designed in a way that you can customize these projects with little or no efforts on custom datasets.

+## Various Architectures:
+* Designing our own Word Embedding + ANN
+* Pre-trained Embedding + Bi-LSTM + FC
+* Pre-trained Embedding + Bi-LSTM with Attention networks

+### To Do:
+* Pre-Trained Embedding + Self-Attention
+* Transformers
+* CNN based Architectures